 "I" - "Incomplete".
 The symbol "I" indicates that a portion of required course work (normally not more than one-third) has not been completed and evaluated in the prescribed time period due to unforeseen, but fully justified, reasons and that there is still a possibility of earning credit.
-It is the responsibility of the student to bring pertinent information to the attention of the instructor and to determine from the instructor the remaining course requirements that must be satisfied to remove the "Incomplete."
+No instructor may assign an Incomplete if the student must attend a major portion of the class when it is next offered.
+No student may re-enroll in any course in which he/she has received an "I" until that "I" has been converted to a grade other than "I," i. e., "A," "B," "C," "D," "F," "CR," or "NC."
+In such cases, the instructor must assign a grade of "A," "B," "C," "D," "F," "CR," or "NC" based on the available assessments of that student's performance.
+It is the responsibility of the student with an "I" to bring pertinent information to the attention of the instructor and to determine from the instructor the remaining course requirements that must be satisfied to remove the "Incomplete."
 A final course grade is assigned when that work has been completed and evaluated.

 An "I" must normally be made up within one calendar year immediately following the end of the term during which it was assigned.
 This limitation prevails whether or not the student maintains continuous enrollment.
-Failure to complete the assigned work will result in an "I" being converted to an "F," except as noted in item 3) below.
+Failure to complete the assigned work will result in an "I" being converted to an "F," except as noted in item 3 below.
 An extension of time may be granted for contingencies such as military service or documented, serious health or personal problems.

-The conditions for removal of the "Incomplete" shall be reduced to writing by the instructor on an "Assignment of Incomplete Grade" form.
+The conditions for removal of the "Incomplete" shall be documented by the instructor on an "Assignment of Incomplete Grade" form.
 This form shall include a statement of: